 We were so pleased that an historic serpentine wall was saved and that blockwork copies were not used here.
 This is what conservation is about.

-A good example of an un-rendered chalk cob wall; the 'new Wiltshire vernacular' that I refer to elsewhere.
+A good example of an un-rendered chalk cob wall; the 'new Wiltshire vernacular'.
 Ground levels were the issue here.
 Over the years the road level has gone up and with them the road banks.
 We lowered the ground levels to expose the flint plinth again and we repaired this with lime mortar.
 We also repaired the damaged cob.
 We were keen to ensure the owner would not allow the plinths to be covered in the future.

 This long but low cob wall was most likely much taller in the past.
 We believe it had fallen many years ago and was repaired as a lower wall.
 Further walls around this beautiful old farm house are much taller.